XKaguya/STOTool/README.md

 ## Passive Ability
 * Real-time server status monitoring
-* Ability to connect with any client using a pipe server to send information
+* Ability to connect with any client using a pipe server / websocket server to send information
+* Automaticly send the newest news screenshot

 # Usage
 1. Register for a Google Calendar API key at [Google API](https://console.cloud.google.com/apis/credentials).